 Extending into a garden?
 Don’t waste a scenic outlook.

 Opt for bold fenestration to frame the surrounding landscape and incorporate it into your interior.

 Floor-to-ceiling glazing or a seamless corner like this can provide an ideal viewing point.
 For an atmospheric entertaining space, pair swathes of glass with a subtle outdoor lighting scheme to create added drama in the evening.

 Experiment with elements of popular design trends.
-Merging traditional wood counters with industrial-style concrete or steel can create a unique and edgy space.
+One option is to merge traditional wood counters with industrial-style concrete or steel, which can create a unique and edgy space.